teslamotors/light-show/README.md

 11. For more information on the workflow of creating xLights sequences, please use existing online resources.
 The rest of these instructions contain Tesla-specific information for show creators.

 ## Light Show Sequence Validator Script
-A Python validator script is provided to help check if your custom light show sequence meets these limitations, without needing a Tesla vehicle.
+A Python [validator.py](validator.py?raw=true) script is provided to help check if your custom light show sequence meets these limitations, without needing a Tesla vehicle.

 Windows user can run validator.py by double clicking the file.
 Drag and drop the .fseq file into the new window.

-Users who do not have Python installed can instead use validator.exe (Windows) or validator.app (macOS).
+Users who do not have Python installed can instead use [validator-windows.exe](validator-windows.exe?raw=true) or [validator-macos](validator-macos?raw=true) (on macOS, run with Ctrl + Left Click -> Open).

 Alternatively, run:
 ```